LacunaSpace/orbit-tools/README.md

 `sattrack` shows the location of a satellite at a specified date and time.
 The simplest invocation of `sattrack` would be:
 ```
-sattrack --name=ls2b /path/to/TLE.txt
+sattrack --satellite-name=ls2b /path/to/TLE.txt
 ```
-Like `satpass`, this will read TLES from the file `/path/to/TLE.txt` - however, if this file contains more than one TLE, and no satellite name is specified with the `--name` option, the first TLE from the file will be used.
+Like `satpass`, this will read TLES from the file `/path/to/TLE.txt` - however, if this file contains more than one TLE, and no satellite name is specified with the `--satellite-name` option, the first TLE from the file will be used.
 Again, `-` can be used as filename to read from `stdin`, and if no filename at all is given, `$ORBIT_TOOLS_TLE` will be consulted.